spelunky-fyi/overlunky/README.md

 cmake ..
 cmake --build . --config Release --target ALL_BUILD
 ```
 The binaries will be in `build/bin/Release/`.
 You can also try the scripts in `.vscode` with VSCode.
+Set `OL_DEBUG=1` in the *game environment* to enable logging to console.